loomio/loomio_help/content/facilitators_guide/commencing/index.md

 ## Who’s NOT in the Room

-Diversity is critical for quality group decision-making.
+Diversity is critical for quality group decision making.
 The “wisdom of the crowd effect” (collective intelligence) only works by combining a variety of viewpoints.
 Outcomes of collaboration processes depend heavily on which voices are, and are not, represented.
 It’s impossible to have perfect representative inclusion, but you need to take into account who might be missing.

 It’s extremely common for people to have blind spots around privilege.
 Humans are not great at intuiting bias, and are a lot better at noticing the presence of something, rather than the absence.
 Our minds trick us.
 For example, when women and men are deliberately given an equal amount of talking time there is often a perception that women are getting more than their fair share, due to different ideas about how much they “should” talk ([more details](https://www.quora.com/Do-women-tend-to-talk-more-than-men)).
 It can be necessary to actually measure or count to get an accurate picture, instead of relying on intuition.